Quotations-team/documentation/technical_spec.md

     2. `EndlessScrollListener`
     When user scroll down, more quote will show up until the last quote, this is done by EndlessScrollListener.
 It request more item if over the threshold of remaining item before the end of current page.
 It is more useful for loading huge amount of data or data size will keep on growing by the second; which only load a small amount at a time not all at once to your device, so the wait time will be cut into section, or not overflow your View class capacity.
 First download a already  make EndlessScrollListener.java, find one that come with documentation that tell you how to use it.
 Some useful parameter or variable for your app to use or pass in; EX: "page" load more base on fix number of item consider one page, "totalItemsCount" load more base on number of item reached, "visibleThreshold" start load more base on how many items left before reach the end of current page. ![alt text](http://hills.ccsf.edu/~yliu192/cs177/p11_endlessscrolllistener.png)
     3. `navigation drawer`
     User can bring out the overflow menu by press the ActionBar icon on the upper left, or the icon on the upper right, or slide a finger from left edge of screen by using ActionBarDrawerToggle, DrawerLayout, ListView, and android.support.v4.widget.DrawerLayout.
-Developer can just use a Menu instead of navigation drawer to do the same thing. **???
-Saman please edit this part ???**
+Developer can just use a Menu instead of navigation drawer to do the same thing.
     ![alt text](http://hills.ccsf.edu/~yliu192/cs177/p5_home_page_navigation_drawer.png)
     4. `overflow menu`
     This menu contain category of quotes.
-By select one of them, home page will only show quotes from selected category. **???
-Saman please edit this part ???**
+By select one of them, home page will only show quotes from selected category.
     ![alt text](http://hills.ccsf.edu/~yliu192/cs177/p6_navigation_drawer_overflow_menu.png)
     5. `SearchView`
     In ActionBar embeded SearchView use as a search box that can expand out and contract to an icon.
 It need SearchManager to access the SEARCH_SERVICE.
 The search is an "logical AND" search, all key words have to be in the same quote, in any location.
 It search all the quotes query from the online database parse.com.
 The "magnifying glass" use to expand to search field.
 The "X" icon is both use to clear the search field and to contract back to icon.